AdobeDocs/dynamic-media-classic.en/help/using/creating-swatch-set.md

 ## Delete a Swatch Set

-When you delete a set, the set itself is moved to the Trash.
-However, the members (or "children") within that set are not affected; instead, they each retain their existing published or unpublished state.
+When you delete a set, the set itself is moved to the deleted items folder.
+The members within that set are not affected; they maintain their existing published or unpublished state.

 See also [Manually publishing assets](publishing-files.md#manually_publishing_assets) and [Manually unpublishing assets](publishing-files.md#manually_unpublishing_assets).

 **To delete a Swatch Set:**

-1. In the Grid View, List View, or Details View, select one Swatch Set or more.
+1. In the Grid View, List View, or Details View, select one or more Swatch Sets.
 1. On the Global Navigation Bar, go to **[!UICONTROL File]** > **[!UICONTROL Delete]** > **[!UICONTROL Delete]**.